Managing small-acreage horse farms in Central and Eastern Oregon

 Irrigation is a technical skill and requires mastery of many details.
 An irrigation supplement to this publication is available online at OSU Forage Information System.
 An irrigation specialist at your local USDA Natural Resources Conservation Service office can assist in the development of a water management plan.
 Oregon State University Extension offices also can assist with irrigation questions, resources and management techniques.
 See “For more information” for sources on irrigation scheduling methods.

 Step 3.
-Use buffer strips to protect water
+Use buffer strips to protect water quality

 Summer pasture/winter buffer

 One of the most common buffers consists of irrigated pasture used for grazing or hay in the spring and summer, but left ungrazed as a buffer during times of slow plant growth or potential flooding.
 This buffer is not a narrow strip along a waterway, but a series of wide, intensively managed pastures.
 These pastures are grazed and rested throughout a carefully managed rotation to maintain a grass height of at least 3–4 inches year-round.
-Small buffer strips between paddocks can also provide a “buffer” between horses, saving on fence repair and vet bills, while filtering runoff from the paddocks.
+Small buffer strips between paddocks can also provide a buffer between horses, saving on fence repair and vet bills, while filtering runoff from the paddocks.

-Vegetated buffers
+Stream/canal buffers

-Vegetated buffers are valuable along streams to stabilize the bank and provide a natural area for wildlife.
+Vegetated buffers are valuable along streams and canals to stabilize the bank and provide a natural area for wildlife.
 These areas can be planted with a variety of trees, shrubs, grasses and other plants.
 Exclude horses from these areas or closely monitor light springtime grazing because horses may browse or trample trees and shrubs.
 If buffers are grazed, minimize horse access to the waterway with permanent fencing or portable electric fencing.
-This will prevent bank trampling and keep manure out of the water.
+This will prevent bank trampling and keep manure and eroded soil out of the water.

 How wide should the buffer be?

-- On steeper sites
+• On steeper sites.

-- On clay, dense or compacted soils
+• On clay, dense or compacted soils.

-- Where plants are widely spaced
+• Where plants are widely spaced.

-- If the area above the buffer is not well vegetated
+• If the area above the buffer is not well vegetated.

 Width usually is not an issue with summer pasture/winter filter.
 Almost all pastures are wider than 35 feet.
 If you don’t have room for a buffer between a paddock and drainageway, consider a soil berm (a raised strip of ground) to catch the runoff and direct it to a filter strip or catch basin.